GSousaGabriel/PHP/README.md

 <h3>
 Archives:
 </h3>
 <p>Using XAMPP, palce the folder "portfolio" inside htdocs and "validations" on the root folder(xampp/), so the authentication works using XAMMP database(required).
-You can also use "portNoAuth" and skip the validation stuff</p>
+You can also use the other branch and skip the validation stuff</p>
 <h3>
 Settings:
 </h3>